AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 States With Minimal Car Insurance Requirements

-Although New Hampshire and Virginia are the only states with no auto insurance requirements, Florida and New Jersey are the other two that don’t require bodily injury liability, which pays for the other party’s injuries in the event of an accident that you caused.
+New Hampshire is the only state with no auto insurance requirements, while Florida is the only one that doesn’t require bodily injury liability (which pays for the other party’s injuries in the event of an accident that you caused).
+Louisiana has lower liability limits than most other states.

 Florida